 We Have Help

 If you have been saved by the blood of Jesus, you have the power of the Holy Spirit inside of you.
 He is your helper, your strength, your teacher.
 The Holy Spirit gives us peace when we ask for it.
 He directs our way.
-He brings to memory the holy passages of scripture to ease our soul from striving.
+He brings to memory the holy passages of scripture to ease our souls from striving.
 He reminds us who God is and that He is faithful.

 There is much you can do when you feel like everything is out of control.
 It doesn’t matter if the entire world is burning or if it’s something only burning within you.
 You have a strength and help that can put out the raging fear and the destructive frustration that you’re wrestling with.